ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 LicenseStatus property

 The status of your license.
-In case you have not licensed the product, the property holds the trial expiration date.
+If you have not licensed the product yet, the property holds the trial expiration date.
 For details, see Product Activation.

 Example: